-I was honored to be part of this process as one of the thirteen candidates who ran as the Bread and Roses slate in the chapter’s election.
+I was honored to be part of this process as one of the 13 candidates who ran as the Bread & Roses slate in the chapter’s election.
 Together we put forward a priorities resolution adapted from the longer platform document shared here.
 Another slate of candidates ran on a competing resolution.
-After debate on the political and organizational merits of the two resolutions, the chapter voted in favor of the Bread and Roses document by a wide margin, with some amendments made from the floor.
-Bread and Roses candidates also won a majority on the chapter’s thirteen person Steering Committee.
+After debate on the political and organizational merits of the two resolutions, the chapter voted in favor of the Bread & Roses document by a wide margin, with some amendments made from the floor.
+Bread & Roses candidates also won a majority on the chapter’s thirteen person Steering Committee.

 In DSA’s big tent, there are many political tendencies, but vibrant debates about the most strategic paths forward for socialists in the 21st century remain limited by our lack of experience.

 Up until our convention, many debates within East Bay DSA, like DSA as a whole, tended to be conducted on procedural and personal, rather than strategic or political grounds.
 In other words, most arguments boiled down to something like “this project is bad because the committee proposing it is structured the wrong way or composed of the wrong people” as opposed to “this project is bad because its assumptions about the political conditions in our society are incorrect.”